nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Offers a higher success rate of closing deals as car salesperson can focus on selling cars that fits <br>
   the customer needs and requirements

-* Notify potential clients on promotions and new car launches based on their profile preferences
+* Notify potential customers on promotions and new car launches based on their profile preferences

 * Follow-up with ex-customers upon expiry of their COE for new sales opportunity